stormpath/stormpath.github.io/source/sample-apps/index.markdown

 <div id="sample-apps-wrapper">
   <div class="sample-apps-top">
     <div class="sample-apps-top-text">
       Stormpath sample applications show you how to implement our SDKs and get started with Stormpath.
-Every example is open source and available on GitHub – Pull Requests welcome!
+Every example is open source and available on GitHub – Pull requests welcome!
     </div>
     <div class="sample-apps-jump-to">
       <span>Jump to:</span>